layilin/SP23-33852/_annotations/book1_draft2.md

 8.45n butyraceous.
 Of the nature of butter; buttery.

 [people] 8.45n Sir Hans Sloane.
 Hans Sloane (1660-1753), an Irish physician, naturalist, and collector who traveled to Jamaica in 1687 with Christopher Monck, second duke of Albemarle and newly appointed governor of Jamaica.
-During his stay in Jamaica, Sloane amassed an extensive collection of natural specimens, including plants, that later served as the subject of *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725), his natural history of Jamaica.
+During his stay in Jamaica, Sloane amassed an extensive collection of natural specimens, including plants, that later served as the basis for his natural history, *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725).
 Sloane also succeeded Isaac Newton as president of the Royal Society in 1727.
 Upon his death, he bequeathed his extensive collections, which he had made considerable additions to after returning from Jamaica, to the British nation.
 These collections served as the founding collections of the British Museum, the British Library, and the Natural History Museum in London.

 [plant] 8.45n the pear named Lady's-thighs.
-Also known as the Cuisse madame or jargonelle pear (*Pyrus communis* 'Jargonelle').
+Also known as the jargonelle pear (*Pyrus communis* 'Jargonelle').
 One of the oldest pears in cultivation.

 [plant] 8.45n *Bois d'anise*.
-French: anise wood.
+Anise wood.
 The leaves of some varieties of avocado give off a scent of anise when crushed.

 9.55 dog-star.
-The dog star is another name for Sirius, brightest star in the constellation Canis Major.
-Sirius rises in conjunction with the sun, July 3 through August 11.
+The dog star is another name for Sirius, the brightest star in the constellation Canis Major.
+Sirius rises in conjunction with the sun from July 3 to August 11, which are known as the "dog days" of summer.

 9.57 after-offspring.
-Gilmore defines after-offspring as second-growth cane that sprouts from the stumps once first-growth stalks have been cut and harvested (also known as "ratoon-canes").
+Gilmore defines after-offspring as second-growth cane that sprouts from the stumps once first-growth stalks have been cut and harvested (also known as "ratoon canes").

 [place] 9.61 Tempé.
 The proper name of a valley in Thessaly, located between Mounts Olympus and Ossa; used as a general name for a beautiful valley or rural spot.

 9.61 Arcadian Pan.
 God of flocks and herds of Greek mythology, usually represented with the horns, ears, and legs of a goat on the body of a man.
 Pan lived in Arcadia, an idealized, utopian place in mythology and literature.

 9.60n "A precious stone set in the silver sea."
-John of Gaunt describes England as a "A precious stone, set in the silver sear" in William Shakespeare's *Richard II* (II.i.46).
+John of Gaunt describes England as a "A precious stone, set in the silver sea" in Shakespeare's *Richard II* (2.1.46).

 9.60n seventeenth N.L.
 Seventeenth north latitude, the compass coordinates for St. Kitts.